kevinfaveri/kevinfaveri/README.md

 🐶 Proud Dad of [Ghost](https://www.instagram.com/stories/highlights/18064206010048203/)

 ***I'm*** that kind of person that gets bored easily, so I'm constantly studying new approaches, technologies, and paradigms to turn the tables...
-The dynamics of programming is what drives me!
+This never ending cycle of innovation in the tech space is what drives me forward!

 ---